-Control Black locust is a fast growing tree that does well on poor sites and is often favored for land reclamation or planting in disturbed areas.
+Black locust is a fast-growing tree that does well on poor sites; it is often favored for land reclamation or planting in disturbed areas.
 However, black locusts grown in poor, thin soils are more susceptible to attack by locust borer than trees grown under better conditions in more favorable locations.
 Drought and poor pruning can also predispose trees to borer attack.
-Siting the tree in a good location at planting, proper pruning, and sufficient water, will give black locust the best chance of withstanding attack by locust borer.
+Siting the tree in a good location at planting with proper pruning and sufficient water will give black locust the best chance of withstanding attack by locust borer.
 Healthy, vigorously growing trees may not need insecticide intervention.

 Highly valued ornamental black locust trees may benefit from insecticide application for protection against locust borer.
-See the Virginia Pest Management Guide 018, Home Grounds and Animals, for the chemical controls currently recommended for locust borer.
+See the Virginia Pest Management Guide for Home Grounds and Animals (VCE 456-018) for the chemical controls currently recommended for locust borer.
 Apply only insecticides labeled for control of roundheaded borers on ornamental trees and follow the label recommendations.
-Some materials may not be available for homeowner use but can be applied by commercial applicators.
 Thoroughly spray the bark of the trunk and larger branches with the selected material in late August to mid-September, or when goldenrod is in bloom.
-Do not spray goldenrod itself, as it is an important nectar source for honey bees and other pollinators.
 This spray schedule will kill females laying eggs in the bark as well as newly hatched larvae chewing into the tree.
-Materials sprayed on the tree will not kill larvae already inside the tree and not in contact with the treated bark.
+Materials sprayed on the tree will not kill larvae already present inside the tree and not in contact with the treated bark.
+Do not spray goldenrod as it is an important nectar source for honey bees and other pollinators.